Digital audio workstation: Integration

 An integrated DAW consists of a digital signal processing, control surface, audio converters, and data storage in one device.
 Integrated DAWs were popular before commonly available personal computers became powerful enough to run DAW software.
-As personal computer power and speed increased and price decreased, the popularity of costly integrated systems dropped.
+As personal computer power and speed increased and prices decreased, the popularity of costly integrated systems dropped.

 Software

-"DAW" can refer to the software itself, but traditionally, a computer-based DAW has four basic components: a computer, a sound card or other audio interface, audio editing software, and at least one user input device for adding or modifying data.
+DAW can refer to the software itself, but traditionally, a computer-based DAW has four basic components: a computer, a sound card or other audio interface, audio editing software, and at least one user input device for adding or modifying data.
 This could be as simple as a mouse and keyboard or as sophisticated as a piano-style MIDI controller keyboard or automated audio control surface for mixing track volumes.

 The computer acts as a host for the sound card, while the software provides the interface and functionality for audio editing.
-The sound card typically converts analog audio signals into digital form, and digital back to analog audio when playing it back; it may also assist in further processing of the audio.
+The sound card typically converts analog audio signals into a digital form, and digital back to analog audio when playing it back; it may also assist in further processing of the audio.
 The software controls all related hardware components and provides a user interface to allow for recording, editing, and playback.

 Computer-based DAWs have extensive recording, editing, and playback capabilities (and some also have video-related features).
 For example, they can provide a practically limitless number of tracks to record on, polyphony, and virtual synthesizers or sample-based instruments to use for recording music.
 DAWs can also provide a wide variety of effects, such as reverb, to enhance or change the sounds themselves.

-Simple smartphone-based DAWs, called mobile audio workstation (MAWs), are used (for example) by journalists for recording and editing on location.
+Simple smartphone-based DAWs, called mobile audio workstations (MAWs), are used (for example) by journalists for recording and editing on location.

 As software systems, DAWs are designed with many user interfaces, but generally, they are based on a multitrack tape recorder metaphor, making it easier for recording engineers and musicians already familiar with using tape recorders to become familiar with the new systems.
 Therefore, computer-based DAWs tend to have a standard layout that includes transport controls (play, rewind, record, etc.), track controls and a mixer.
 A waveform display is another common feature.

 Single-track DAWs display only one (mono or stereo form) track at a time.
 Multitrack DAWs support operations on multiple tracks at once.
 Like a mixing console, each track typically has controls that allow the user to adjust the gain, equalization and stereo panning of the sound on each track.
-In a traditional recording studio additional rackmount processing gear is physically plugged into the audio signal path to add reverb, compression, etc. However, a DAW can also route in software or use audio plug-ins (for example, a VST plugin) to process the sound on a track.
+In a traditional recording studio, additional rackmount processing gear is physically plugged into the audio signal path to add reverb, compression, etc. However, a DAW can also route in software or use audio plug-ins (for example, a VST plugin) to process the sound on a track.